- 1 package (8 ounces) cream cheese, softened

 - 2 cans (6 ounces each) crabmeat, drained, flaked and cartilage removed or 2 cups flaked imitation crabmeat

 - 2 cups (8 ounces) shredded cheddar cheese

 - 2 round loaves (1 pound each) unsliced sourdough or Italian bread

 - Additional sliced green onions, optional

 - In a bowl, beat cream cheese until smooth.
 Add sour cream; mix well.
 Fold in crab, cheese and onions.
 Cut the top third off each loaf of bread; carefully hollow out bottoms, leaving 1-in. shells.
 Cube removed bread and tops; set aside.
 Spoon crab mixture into bread bowls.
 Place on baking sheets.
 Place reserved bread cubes in a single layer around bread bowls.

 - Bake, uncovered, at 350° for 45-50 minutes or until the dip is heated through.
 Garnish with green onions if desired.
-Serve with toasted bread cubes and crackers.
+Can be served with assorted fresh vegetables or crackers or toasted bread cubes.
 Yield: 5 cups.

 Reviews for Baked Crab Dip

 "OMG......this crab dip was awesome and very easy to fix, did not add or delete anything.
 I made it with 2 cups of crabmeat instead of the can crabmeat and everyone just devoured it.
 This will be one of my special go to appetizers from now on."